Employment Law Settlement Agreements

 Settlement of Employment Law Claims

-Typically, the primary objective of a settlement agreement is to resolve any potential claims you may have against your company.
-This waiver indicates that you are precluded from taking any further legal action on the problems addressed in the settlement agreement, since they are deemed to have been resolved.
+Typically, the primary objective of the agreement is to resolve any potential claims you may have against your company.
+This waiver indicates that you are precluded from taking any further legal action on the problems addressed in the agreement, since they are deemed to have been resolved.
 The following are exceptions to this rule:

 - Your reserve the right to enforce the terms of the settlement agreement made